-The 2013 Parks and Recreation National Database Report marks the first year that PRORAGIS can be used to establish industry trends.
-The report provides an informative look at more than 300 complete profiles distributed across the 2010 to 2012 fiscal years.
+The 2014 Parks and Recreation National Database Report has become the most comprehensive and largest collection of detailed data on municipal, county and state park systems in the U.S. The report provides an informative look at more than 500 complete profiles.
 The report focuses on the significant trends currently affecting park and recreation departments.
 Although these trends are national in nature and may not reflect your specific region or department, they can help you evaluate your agency and its offerings.

 From the current PRORAGIS profiles, NRPA was able to compile an overview of county park and recreation systems across the country.
 This report focuses on profiles submitted by 84 counties and demonstrates datasets based on square mileage, operating budgets, capital income, jurisdiction population, jurisdiction population growth, jurisdiction demographics (such as age, ethnicity, household income, and much more.
 County park and recreation departments will find this information particularly interesting and helpful in their own planning.